-Pursuant to the Single Audit Act and OMB Circular A-133, federal financial assistance is defined as assistance provided by a federal agency, either directly or indirectly, in the form of grants, contracts, cooperative agreements, loans, loan guarantees, property, interest subsidies, insurance, or direct appropriations.
-Accordingly, nonmonetary federal assistance, including federal surplus property, is included in federal financial assistance and therefore is reported on the schedule if applicable.
+Federal financial assistance is defined by the Uniform Guidance as assistance provided by a federal agency, either directly or indirectly, in the form of grants, contracts, cooperative agreements, loans, loan guarantees, property, interest subsidies, insurance, or direct appropriations.
+Accordingly, nonmonetary federal assistance, including federal surplus property, is included in federal financial assistance and therefore is reported on the Schedule, if applicable.
 Federal financial assistance does not include direct federal cash assistance to individuals.
+Additionally, there are no subrecipients of MTI's federal financial assistance.
 Solicited contracts between MTI and the federal government for which the federal government procures tangible goods and services are not considered to be federal financial assistance.